Strawberry Freezer Jam Recipe

 As an Amazon Associate, I earn from qualifying purchases.

-In a nutshell, freezer jam involves zero cooking or actual canning skills.
+Freezer jam involves zero cooking or actual canning skills.
 No canning supplies are needed.
 Based on the name, you’ll note it needs to be stored in the fridge or freezer; it is not shelf-stable and therefore it is perishable!

 Can I Use Alternate Sweeteners in Freezer Jam?